 Other possible triggers include

 Other bacterial infections (eg, Yersinia Plague and Other Yersinia Infections Plague is caused by the gram-negative bacterium Yersinia pestis.
 Symptoms are either severe pneumonia or large, tender lymphadenopathy with high fever, often progressing to septicemia... read more , Salmonella Overview of Salmonella Infections The genus Salmonella is divided into 2 species, S. enterica and S. bongori, which include > 2500 known serotypes.
 Some of these serotypes are named.
 In such cases, common... read more , mycoplasma Mycoplasmas Mycoplasmas are ubiquitous bacteria that differ from other prokaryotes in that they lack a cell wall.
 Mycoplasma pneumoniae is a common cause of pneumonia, particularly community-acquired... read more , chlamydia Chlamydia Three species of Chlamydia cause human disease, including sexually transmitted infections and respiratory infections.
-All are susceptible to macrolides (eg, azithromycin), tetracyclines... read more , leprosy Leprosy Leprosy is a chronic infection usually caused by the acid-fast bacilli Mycobacterium leprae or the closely related organism M. lepromatosis.
+Diagnosis depends on species; culture, nucleic acid amplification... read more , leprosy Leprosy Leprosy is a chronic infection usually caused by the acid-fast bacilli Mycobacterium leprae or the closely related organism M. lepromatosis.
 These organisms have a unique tropism... read more , lymphogranuloma venereum Lymphogranuloma Venereum (LGV) Lymphogranuloma venereum (LGV) is a disease caused by 3 unique strains of Chlamydia trachomatis and characterized by a small, often asymptomatic skin lesion, followed by regional lymphadenopathy... read more , tuberculosis Tuberculosis (TB) Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
 Tuberculosis most commonly affects the lungs.
 Symptoms include... read more )

 Fungal infections (eg, kerion Kerion Tinea capitis is a dermatophyte infection of the scalp.
 Diagnosis is by clinical appearance and by examination of plucked hairs or hairs and scale on potassium hydroxide wet mount.
-Treatment... read more , coccidioidomycosis Coccidioidomycosis Coccidioidomycosis is a pulmonary or hematogenously spread disseminated disease caused by the fungi Coccidioides immitis and C. posadasii; it usually occurs as an acute benign... read more , blastomycosis Blastomycosis Blastomycosis is a pulmonary disease caused by inhaling spores of the dimorphic fungus Blastomyces dermatitidis.
+Treatment... read more , coccidioidomycosis Coccidioidomycosis Coccidioidomycosis is caused by the fungi Coccidioides immitis and C. posadasii; it usually occurs as an acute, benign, asymptomatic or self-limited respiratory infection.
+The... read more , blastomycosis Blastomycosis Blastomycosis is a pulmonary disease caused by inhaling spores of the dimorphic fungus Blastomyces dermatitidis.
 Occasionally, the fungi spread hematogenously, causing extrapulmonary... read more , histoplasmosis Histoplasmosis Histoplasmosis is a pulmonary and hematogenous disease caused by Histoplasma capsulatum; it is often chronic and usually follows an asymptomatic primary infection.
 Symptoms are those... read more )

 Viral infections (eg, Epstein-Barr Infectious Mononucleosis Infectious mononucleosis is caused by Epstein-Barr virus (EBV, human herpesvirus type 4) and is characterized by fatigue, fever, pharyngitis, and lymphadenopathy.
 Fatigue may persist weeks or... read more , hepatitis B Hepatitis B, Acute Hepatitis B is caused by a DNA virus that is often parenterally transmitted.
 It causes typical symptoms of viral hepatitis, including anorexia, malaise, and jaundice.
 Fulminant hepatitis and... read more )